-- (i) the Loan was fully extinguished; - the gold and silver supply agreement dated May 18, 2011 among the Company, its subsidiaries and an affiliate of Waterton Fund was terminated; and - (iii) the Company acquired the 30% non-controlling membership interest of Elevon in Mineral Ridge Gold, LLC (which holds the Mineral Ridge Project) and the related operating agreement dated March 10, 2010 between the Company and Elevon was terminated (collectively, the "Waterton Buyout").
+- (i) the Loan was fully extinguished; - (ii) the gold and silver supply agreement dated May 18, 2011 among the Company, its subsidiaries and an affiliate of Waterton Fund was terminated; and - (iii) the Company acquired the 30% non-controlling membership interest of Elevon in MRG (which holds the Mineral Ridge Project) and the related operating agreement dated March 10, 2010 between the Company and Elevon was terminated (collectively, the "Waterton Buyout").

-These transactions resulted in a gain on debt settlement of \$3.9 million as well as a loss on acquisition of non-controlling interest of \$4.9 million during the year ended December 31, 2019.
+These transactions resulted in a gain on debt settlement of \$3,892,000 as well as a loss on acquisition of non-controlling interest of \$4,883,000 during the year ended December 31, 2019.